 “If I am paying for it I would rather be the first to know”.

 It is therefore crucial to get editorial and advertising material to the right people, through the right channels in a timely fashion.
-Creating content once is the key, whether it is destined for print, social, web or anywhere else for that matter as productivity is increased no end.
+Creating content once is the key, whether it is destined for print, social, web or anywhere else for that matter as productivity has increased no end.
 Giving your team the opportunity to access and make changes to the publication via a web browser, regardless of location, means this process can happen right up to the last minute adding value to your audience by providing the latest news as it happens.

 If this sounds beneficial to your business, please talk to PCS.